1982–83 S.L. Benfica season: Season summary

 After Lajos Baróti failed to defend retain any of the titles he won in his first season, he was replaced by the 33–year old Sven-Göran Eriksson, who had just won the UEFA Cup.
 Prior to his signing, Benfica contacted John Bond, but he declined the offer.
 He arrived on 27 June and pre-season begun two days later, on Tuesday, the 29.
 Benfica made almost no new signings, other than the return of Diamantino Miranda, so Eriksson sought to reduce the size of the squad which approached 40, with more than 10 players leaving the club in the transfer season.
 Benfica made their presentation game against Ferencvárosi and competed in the Toronto Tournament in early August.

 Benfica started their league campaign by winning their first eleven matches in a row, opening a five-point lead over second place, while scoring 27 goals and conceding only four.
 Manuel Bento went 565 minutes without conceding from match-day 4 to match-day 8.
 At the same time, Benfica started the UEFA Cup by eliminating Real Betis and KSC Lokeren.
 In December, Benfica dropped the first points in the league in a draw in Alcobaça, while in Europe, they knocked-out FC Zürich with 4-0 win at home.
-On 2 January, Benfica lost for the first time in the Primeira Divisão, in the Derby de Lisboa with Sporting.
+On 2 January, Benfica lost for the first time in the Primeira Divisão, in the Lisbon derby with Sporting.
 However they still lapped the first round with a four-point lead over their rivals.
 On match-day 17, Benfica drew again, now by 2–2 in Bessa, but it did not have any real effect because Porto had also drawn on the same day.
 On the opening match of February, another draw that cost a point in the title race.
 Benfica remained erratic, having two more draws in March, followed by a win.
 In Europe, Benfica faced Roma, one of strongest Italian teams of his era; beating them 2–1 on the Stadio Olimpico.
 At home, Benfica drew one-equal and eliminate them on aggregate.
 Filipovic had scored all of Benfica's goals in the tie.